surgeventures/surgex/GUIDE.md

 ### <a name="ecto-query-alignment"></a>[Ecto query alignment](#ecto-query-alignment)

-*When assigning to a multi-line call, a new line should be inserted after the `=` and the assigned value's calculation should be indented by one level.*
+*When writing multi-line Ecto queries using the `from` macro, a 2 space indentation should be applied.
+An additional 2 space indentation may be added for contextual indentation of sub-keywords, like `on` after `join`.*

 #### Reasoning

 Horizontal alignment is something especially tempting in Elixir programming as there are many operators and structures that look cool when it gets applied.
-In particular, Ecto queries are often written and seem to look good when aligned to `:` after `from` macro keywords.
-In order to achieve that, vertical alignment is often (over)used.
+In particular, Ecto queries are often written (and they do look good) when aligned to `:` after `from` macro keywords.
+In order to achieve that, vertical alignment is often overused.

 The issue is with future-proofness of such alignment.
 For instance, it'll get ruined when longer keyword will have to be added, such as `preload` or `select` in queries with only `join` or `where`.

 It's totally possible to adhere to the 2 space indentation rule and yet to write a good looking and readable Ecto query.
 In order to make things more readable, additional 2 spaces can be added for